jorgensandhaug/Mathematics-Visualizer/README.md

 \* cos(), sin(), abs() and log() are supported

-I tillegg dette er det mulig å definere nye variabler ved å sette inn definerte variable i en rekke funksjoner In addition to this it is possible to create new variables by inputing predefined variables into one of the following functions:
+In addition to this it is possible to create new variables by inputing predefined variables into one of the following functions:
 *The functions are listed on the following format: <list parameters represented by their type> to <list of functions>

 - real scalar to real scalar: cos(x), sin(x), tan(x), log(x), abs(x)
 - vector, vector to vector: add(u,v), subtract(u,v), cross(u,v)